project-origin/documentation/architecture.md

 ### Amount

 This is the amount of Wh consumed or produced in the time-span for the meter.
-This is always a whole number.
+This is always a whole number (integer).

-### Meter-id GSRN
+### GSRN (Meter-id)

 The observant reader probably recognizes that there is no information on what GSRN the measurement comes from.
-If this information had been stored on the ledger hashed or not, there would be a possibility to do a correlation attack or to brute-force reverse the GSRN, and it is therefore not stored on the ledger itself.
+If this information had been stored on the ledger (hashed or not), there would be a possibility to do a correlation attack or to brute-force reverse the GSRN, hence it is not stored on the ledger itself.

-The owner can prove which GSRN it is by granting access to the DataHub service, which can return the list of addresses for the GSRN measurements.
+The owner can prove the originating GSRN of a measurement by granting access to DataHubService, which exposes the GSRN number for a measurement via the API.

-[An earlier concept](old.md#public-measurement) showed an example on how to do it in a encrypted stream of similar to an <a href='https://blog.iota.org/introducing-masked-authenticated-messaging-e55c1822d50e'>Restricted IOTA MAM streams</a>, but there is an issue in that GDPR and not being able to delete one's own data.
+[An earlier concept](old.md#public-measurement) showed an example on how to do it in a encrypted stream of similar to an <a href='https://blog.iota.org/introducing-masked-authenticated-messaging-e55c1822d50e'>Restricted IOTA MAM streams</a>, but there is an issue with GDPR and not being able to delete one's own data.

 ## GGO - Granular Guarantee of Origin